 Cayo Guillermo will spoil you rotten with its coastline so much that you will not want to leave.
 This delightful stretch of sand is located on the northern coast between the Bay of Dogs and the Atlantic Ocean.

-While visiting, be sure to check out the snorkeling and diving options in the magnificent Jardines del Rey archipelago just off the northern coast of Cuba.
-This spectacular 200 km long coral reef is well known amid water enthusiasts.
+While visiting, be sure to check out the snorkelling and diving options in the magnificent Jardines del Rey archipelago just off the northern coast of Cuba.
+This spectacular 200-kilometre-long coral reef is well known amid water enthusiasts.

-This 500 meter long finer than fine sand beach is an absolute star of the northern coast.
-I swear my jaw stayed lose throughout the day while we enjoyed the crystal clear waters of this unbelievable shore.
+Visit Playa Pilar beach.
+This 500-meter-long finer-than-fine sand beach is an absolute star of the northern coast.
+I swear my jaw stayed lose throughout the day while we enjoyed the crystal-clear waters of this unbelievable shore.
 Spare at least a day to fully appreciate the beauty of this hidden gem.

 Before you hit the beach, make sure you pack some snacks and water with you.
-Food wise, there’s only one restaurant built in the dunes.
-Next door you will also find a bar-shack jammed with all sorts of lovely Caribbean rum.
+Food-wise, there’s only one restaurant perched in the dunes.
+Next door you will find a bar-shack jammed with all sorts of lovely Caribbean rum.

+Enjoy Mojitos and Fat Cuban Cigars on the Beach.
 We couldn’t get enough of minty drinks at our resort.
-The bar staff were incredibly hard working and entertaining, making the best Mojitos we’ve ever tasted!
+The bar staff were incredibly hard-working and entertaining, making the best Mojitos we’ve ever tasted!

 We are not encouraging you to smoke, but you can’t leave Cuba without inhaling at least one puff of Cohiba.
-You will be able to buy cigars at your resort shop.
+Good quality cigars will be available at your resort shop.
 We bought one for around $8 and shared it while enjoying the sound of waves of the Atlantic Ocean.

 How to get to Cayo Guillermo Independently